Skip to main content

 You don’t need to be a speaker of gagana Tokelau to make dual language texts the focus of reading, discussion, and activity throughout Te Vaiaho o te Gagana Tokelau.
 Activities might include supporting students to read some of these texts with younger children at home, school, or in a community setting, like an early learning centre.
 There could also be time for games and sharing food and music.

-Gagana Tokekau dual language books: These books are part of a set designed to support the early language and literacy learning of Pasifika new entrant students in English-medium classrooms.
+Gagana Tokelau dual language books: These books are part of a set designed to support the early language and literacy learning of Pasifika new entrant students in English-medium classrooms.
 Many of them are available as PDFs; all are available as MP3 audio files, and they come with teacher and parent support material.

 We know that talk is the foundation of all learning, and so it is important to create an environment in which: